phonexicum/pam-mpi-cmc/README.md

 In realization synchronized MPI Send/Recv are used.

+OpenMP not used (but it could have been used).

 ## Repository structure

 - `./main.cpp` - C++ file containing benchmark for PAM algorithm